zhangran1/aws_sam_application_demo/docs/design_considerations.md

 ## Description
-The Techhunt take home assignment backend was designed based on AWS Serverless model.
+The backend was designed based on AWS Serverless model.
 The original intention is that eventually the backend application can be deployed to AWS.

 ## Design